Rolling stock of the Bodmin and Wenford Railway

+The Great Western Railway (GWR) opened a branch line from Bodmin Road to Bodmin General in 1887 and this was extended in 1888 to connect with the earlier Bodmin and Wadebridge Railway at Boscarne Junction.
+Passenger services ended early in 1967 and freight traffic ceased in 1983.
+The two sections of the line reopened as a heritage railway in 1990 and 1996 respectively.

+The heritage railway's main depot is at Bodmin General and there is a carriage shed at Bodmin Parkway.

 Locomotives

 Most of the locomotives operating on the Bodmin and Wenford Railway are Great Western Railway (GWR) steam locomotives and British Rail (BR) diesels typical of those that have operated in Cornwall and west Devon, along with shunting locomotives typical of industrial and military sites in the area.